Computer Science Autumn 2024

 Creative iMedia has 4 units, 3 of them are based on your coursework in making and changing images using Photoshop and making games.
 One unit has a written exam to do, which is done in January of Year 10, but may be retaken if needed.
 All the 4 units are wort

 This is assessed by completing a set assignment.
-In this unit you will learn how to plan, create and review digital games.
+In this unit you will learn to design and create

 Impact